 If you’re looking for a way to escape the noisy city, whilst avoiding the crowds of Hyde Park, there are plenty of other parks and green spaces in London well worth a visit.
-Down in South West London on the south bank of the River Thames lies one of my favourite places, Battersea Park.
+Down in South West London on the south bank of the River Thames lies one of London’s real hidden gems and my personal favourite spots; Battersea Park.

 The beautiful park, which was opened by Queen Victoria in 1858, has plenty more to do than just sitting on the grass on a sunny day.